mcwilk/Premier_League_analysis/README.md

 maciej.wilk04@gmail.com

 ## Comments
-The purpose of this script in not for commercial use.
+The purpose of this script is not for commercial use.